Deadlands: Reception

-In the December 1996 edition of Dragon (issue 236), Rick Swan liked the energy of the Western/horror mash-up, comparing it to it to Shadowrun's "revolutionary mix of fantasy and cyberpunk."
+In the December 1996 edition of Dragon (issue 236), Rick Swan liked the energy of the Western/horror mash-up, comparing it to Shadowrun's "revolutionary mix of fantasy and cyberpunk."
 However, Swan criticized the lack of setting details: "What we're given is little more than an overview... there are no interesting personalities to speak of.
 There's next to nothing about geography, politics, or culture.
 Cities, villages, places to explore—practically none.
 And there's not a single ready-to-play adventure."
 He concluded by giving the game a "good" rating of 4 out of 6, saying, "Deadlands is by no means bad.
 It's beautifully written and bursting with nifty ideas.
 It strikes a masterful balance between high camp and high adventure.
 It has a great cover.
 But it's incomplete; with a setting this skeletal and the absence of adventures, how's a newcomer supposed to cobble together a campaign?"

 Andy Butcher reviewed Deadlands: The Weird West for Arcane magazine, rating it a 9 out of 10 overall, and stated that "A wonderfully effective combination of traditional Westerns with the horror and steampunk genres, backed up by an innovative and well-designed rules system that not only complements the setting, but actively promotes the right atmosphere.
 Deadlands is a rich, evocative and unique roleplaying game that should appeal to a great variety of players.
 Excellent stuff."

 Pyramid magazine reviewed Deadlands and stated that "Deadlands is the new roleplaying game about the Weird West.
 It's not just tumbleweeds, dusters, and six-shooters; it's manitous, undead gunslingers and hucksters who throw hexes with playing cards.
 More than that, Deadlands is an experience."

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted that Deadlands was emphatically a product of its time, pointing out, "It is difficult to criticize a game that came out in 1996 for being too emblematic of '90s RPG design, but it's also hard to discuss the game without constantly pointing out just how '90s it is."